-A wide range of organizations have started Circles chapters, such as United Way, Goodwill, Catholic Charities, Community Action, food banks, homeless shelters, and workforce development programs.
-Circles chapters have also been launched by community foundations, government agencies, chambers of commerce, and churches.
+A wide range of organizations have started Circles USA chapters, such as United Way, Goodwill, Catholic Charities, Community Action, food banks, homeless shelters, and workforce development programs.
+Circles USA chapters have also been launched by community foundations, government agencies, chambers of commerce, and churches.

-A welcoming location is needed for the weekly meetings.
+When social distancing protocols allow and chapters can meet in person, a welcoming location is needed for the weekly meetings.
 The facility should include access to a kitchen and space to hold 100-150 people.
 Two additional rooms are needed for childcare and youth programs.
 Parking should be easy to find, and the main rooms should be ADA accessible.

 Yes.
 Many organizations are large enough to start Circles USA at several locations within a community.
 Some organizations start with one location and expand to other sites later, whereas other organizations launch multiple locations simultaneously.